 Being an always green aromatic conservation is not a problem that arises for those who cultivate rosemary in the garden or a vase.
 Every time you need you can take a sprig of rosemary and use it directly in the kitchen.
 It is however possible to dry this spice, which keeps its aroma enough.
 Chopping dry rosemary along with other spices and salt you can do an excellent seasoning for roasts, meat, and fish.

 Rosemary is an officinal plant that encloses essential oils in its leaves and has useful properties to the organism.
 In particular, this spice, like several other aromatic, is said to have excellent digestive properties and generally a beneficial effect on the gastrointestinal apparatus.
 We also speak, among the various benefits, of toning action, of deodorant property, and to favor diuresis.

-You may be interested to read about the how to grow mint in pots blogpost/ Lemon cultivation blogpost/ 5 tricks for a perfect basil blogpost/ How to sow rocket blogpost/ Grow saffron blogpost/ How to grow salvia blogpost/ How to grow oregano blogpost/ Egg crumb recipe.
+You may be interested to read about the Lemon liqueur with rosemary blogpost/ how to grow mint in pots blogpost/ Lemon cultivation blogpost/ 5 tricks for a perfect basil blogpost/ How to sow rocket blogpost/ Grow saffron blogpost/ How to grow salvia blogpost/ How to grow oregano blogpost/ Egg crumb recipe.